mondoohq/cnquery/docs/development.md

 ## Providers development best practices

-The more time we spent building providers, the more learn about how to do that better in the future.
-Here we described learnings that would help you get started with providers development.
+The more time we spend building providers, the more learn how to do better in the future.
+Here we describe learnings that will help you get started with providers development.

 ### Referencing MQL resources
 Often we have a top-level MQL resource, which we want to reference in another top-level resource.